-The self.package\metadata\folder (experimental) can be used in the generate(), build() and package() methods to save or copy package metadata files.
+The self.package_metadata_folder (experimental) can be used in the generate(), build() and package() methods to save or copy package metadata files.
 See metadata section for more information.

-no\copy\source
+no copy source

-The attribute no\copy\source tells the recipe that the source code will not be copied from the source\folder to the build\folder.
+The attribute no_copy_source tells the recipe that the source code will not be copied from the source_folder to the build_folder.
 This is mostly an optimization for packages with large source codebases or header-only, to avoid extra copies.

-If you activate no\copy\source=True, it is mandatory that the source code must not be modified at all by the configure or build scripts, as the source code will be shared among all builds.
+If you activate no_copy_source=True, it is mandatory that the source code must not be modified at all by the configure or build scripts, as the source code will be shared among all builds.

-The recipes should always use self.source\folder attribute, which will point to the build folder when no\copy\source=True.
+The recipes should always use self.source_folder attribute, which will point to the build folder when no_copy_source=False and will point to the source folder when no_copy_source=True.

-Read header-only packages section for an example using no\copy\source attribute.
+Read header-only packages section for an example using no_copy_source attribute.